endojs/endo/docs/secure-coding-guide.md

 This is a collection of guidelines, accumulated while examining security problems in SES code.

-## Don't Use Objects As Mutable Records
+## Don't Use Reachable Objects As Mutable Records

 You can hold your private state in mutable objects, but your code must close over them rather than using `this`.
 You must not mix private state and public